Broken Links: The Silent Website Killer – A Simple Guide For Beginners

 In an era where 96.55% of website content receives little or no traffic, website owners need to understand how and why to optimize for visibility in Google and other search engines.

-Search engine optimization (SEO) prioritizes website structure and function.
+Search engine optimization (SEO) focuses on website structure and function.
 Before a web page appears in Google search results, crawlers index the content.

 SEO experts carefully consider the ideal URL, headings, and content for each new page they create.
 Links within your website also play a strategic role.

-Internal links demonstrate the relationships between pages on your site.
+Internal links show the relationships between pages on your site.
 For example, a page about red apples might link to one about green apples.

 External links connect your content to related sites, reinforcing relevance.
 For example, your page about red apples could link to a site about their health benefits.